minhnhut2123/nhutle.github.io/README.md

 1. Login user A on browser (skedulotestuser1@gmail.com/P@ssword1!)
 2. Login user B on browser (skedulotestuser2@gmail.com/P@ssword1!)

-Note: Currently I cannot find solution to get token and refresh_token automatically so we need some manual step when run the scenarios.
+Note: Currently I cannot find solution to get token and refresh_token automatically so we need some manual steps when run the scenarios.
 Scenarios check:
 - User B delete mailbox
 - User A send mail with attachment to User B